 In June 2001, the FASB issued SFAS 142, which supersedes APB Opinion No. 17, "Intangible Assets."
 SFAS 142, among other things, establishes new standards for intangible assets acquired in a business combination, eliminates amortization of goodwill and sets forth requirements to periodically evaluate goodwill for impairment.
 We adopted this statement during the first quarter of 2002 and thus goodwill and certain intangibles with indefinite lives are no longer being amortized.
 To apply SFAS 142, a company is divided into separate "reporting units," each representing groups of products that are separately managed.
 For this purpose, we have one reporting unit.
 To determine whether or not goodwill may be impaired, a test is required comparing the book value of the "reporting unit" to its trading price.
 Similar tests are required in the future, at least annually, and more often where there is a change in circumstances that could result in an impairment of goodwill.
 If the trading price of our common stock is below the book value for a sustained period, a goodwill impairment test will be performed by comparing book value to estimated market value (trading price plus a control premium).
 The excess of book value over estimated market value will then be subtracted from the goodwill account with a resulting charge to operations.
 Subsequent unrealized recoveries in market value, if any, will not be recorded.
-We completed an initial goodwill impairment assessment as of January 1, 2002 to determine if a transition impairment charge should be recognized under SFAS 142.
-Upon assessment, no transition impairment charge was recorded.
-We also completed our annual goodwill impairment assessment in December 2002, upon which no impairment charge was recorded.
+We completed an initial goodwill impairment assessment as of January 1, 2002 to determine if a transition impairment charge was recorded.
+We also completed our annual goodwill impairment charge was recorded.
 Additional goodwill impairment tests will be performed at least annually.